NRC and CAC – What are they, and what’s the difference?

 So, how do we balance NRC and CAC?

-As you will notice, the NRC and CAC ratings pull in opposite directions.
-To improve NRC, we make the tile softer, but to improve CAC, we will make the tile harder.
+As you will notice, NRC and CAC ratings pull in opposite directions.
+To improve NRC, the tile must be softer, but to improve CAC, the tile must be harder and denser.

 This is the challenge that is faced by ceiling manufacturers across the world.
 To strike the optimal balance of NRC and CAC is a difficult task.
-Hence it is very uncommon to see a ceiling tile with an NRC of, for example, 0.7, and a CAC higher than 35.
+Thus, it is uncommon for a ceiling tile to have an NRC of 0.7, and a CAC higher than 35.
 The NCS Pinnacle is an example of the optimal balance.

 At this time, the only known way to improve both ratings is to increase the thickness of the tile.
 However, this leads to increased costs and heavier product, which is a drawback for installers and contractors.